The Night Tube

 Night Tube runs on Friday and Saturday nights on the Central, Jubilee, Northern, Piccadilly and Victoria lines.

+Night Tube fares are off-peak.
 Day Travelcards are valid on the day of issue (using the date printed on the card), and for journeys starting before 04:30 the following day.
-For example, if you buy a Day Travelcard at 11:00 on Friday, you can use it until 04:29 on the following Saturday.
-Daily capping on Oyster cards and contactless payment cards also applies.

-Step-free accessibility at the Night Tube stations will be the same as during the day service.
+Step-free access at Night Tube stations is the same as during the day service.

 All stations will continue to be staffed by London Underground employees while train services are running, just as we do in the day.
 Staff will be visible and available to help you with any queries.

-We are sensitive to the potential of additional noise and disturbance created by the Night Tube.
+We're sensitive to the potential of additional noise and disturbance created by the Night Tube.
 Since 2014, we've been working hard to reduce noise from our tracks, and we will continue to work with residents to investigate any issues in this area.
-We will also ensure that any station announcements do not cause excessive noise levels.
+We'll also ensure that any station announcements do not cause excessive noise levels.

-We will continue to deliver upgrade and maintenance work, and when possible we plan to do this overnight between Sunday and Thursday on the Night Tube lines.
+We'll still do upgrade and maintenance work - overnight between Sunday and Thursday on the Night Tube lines when possible.

-The Night Tube will cut night-time journeys by an average of 20 minutes, with some cut by more than an hour.
-It will also play a vital role in opening up London's night-time economy, supporting almost 2,000 permanent jobs and boosting the economy by £360m.
+The Night Tube cuts night-time journeys by an average of 20 minutes, with some cut by more than an hour.
+It will also play a vital role in opening up London's night-time economy.